Lotus 102: 1990

 The 102 ultimately saw the end of Martin Donnelly's brief F1 career in a crash which almost cost him his life.
 During the 1990 Spanish Grand Prix at Jerez, Donnelly had a horrific crash during Friday practice when he left the circuit in the fast right hand turn behind the pits and the car hit the barriers at speed.
 The poor build quality of the car was proven in the horrific impact.
 The 102 broke in half and the seat of the car broke free and was flung clear of the wreck with Martin still strapped in.
-Donnelly, who ended up laying in the middle of the track, received serious injuries that took months of recovery.
+Donnelly, who ended up lying in the middle of the track, received serious injuries that took months of recovery.
 Two races previous in Italy, Warwick also had a monumental crash on the first lap of the race at Monza when he ran wide on the exit to the Parabolica and clouted the barriers at speed.
 Although the car overturned and slid down the middle of the circuit upside down, Warwick was unharmed.
 He climbed out of his car, which following cars avoided, ran back to the pits (where he told the team and reporters that the crash was his own fault for running too wide at the Parabolica) and started the race in the spare car.

 After Donnelly's career ending crash at Jerez, he was replaced for the final two races in Japan and Australia by British driver Johnny Herbert.

 In December 1990, Peter Collins and Peter Wright headed a consortium which bought the team.
 Due to the timing of the takeover the team were unable to start the season with sufficient sponsorship.
 In addition, the planned introduction of Dernie's type 103 was shelved, the team instead opting to refresh the 102 to B standards.

 In a 2014 interview when talking about his time at Lotus and with the Lamborghini engine, Derek Warwick said that the car was poor and that it would "flex all over the place, it would break, it was unreliable" before adding that the V12 engine was "all noise and no go".